-The opinion of Bond Counsel is based on current legal authority, covers certain matters not directly addressed by such authorities, and represents Bond Counsel's judgment as to the proper treatment of the Bonds for federal income tax purposes.
+The opinions of Bond Counsel are based on current legal authority, covers certain matters not directly addressed by such authorities, and represents Bond Counsels' judgment as to the proper treatment of the Bonds for federal income tax purposes.
 The legal authorities setting forth and interpreting Sections 54A and 54F of the Code are new and, in many areas, incomplete.
-The opinion of Bond Counsel is not binding on the Internal Revenue Service ("IRS") or the courts.
-Furthermore, Bond Counsel cannot give and has not given any opinion or assurance about the future activities of the City, or about the effect of future changes in the Code, the applicable regulations, the interpretation thereof or the enforcement thereof by the IRS.
+The opinions of Bond Counsel are not binding on the IRS or the courts.
+Furthermore, Bond Counsel cannot give and have not given any opinion or assurance about the future activities of the City, or about the effect of future changes in the Code, the applicable regulations, the interpretation thereof or the enforcement thereof by the IRS.
 The City has covenanted, however, to comply with the requirements of the Code.